knative/docs/blog/articles/get-started-knative-eventing.md

 kubectl apply -f 040-trigger.yaml
 ```

-A **trigger** provides a filter, by which it is determined which events should be delivered to a given service.
-There are three triggers specified for this scenario.
-The subscribing service does not need to be deployed yet in order for you to set up a trigger.
+A **Trigger** provides a filter which selects events matching certain attributes to deliver to the specified service.
+There are three Triggers specified for this scenario.
+The subscribing service does not need to be deployed yet in order for you to set up a Trigger.

 ## Step 4: Deploy our Consuming Services